 It doesn't always happen, but you are, the emphasis is landing on the straight leg, but you still have a bent leg action.
 Whereas in American, if you're doing a hard Cuban action, the emphasis is landing on a bent knee.
 You still have a straight leg, you still come to a straight leg, but the emphasis is on the bent.
 Um, but again, American rhythm, I feel like.
 Of the four different major dance styles.
 American rhythm is the one that I see that's constantly evolving and changing because it really hasn't, it hasn't settled in the same way that I think smooth and standard have kind of come into their own identity.

-MARTIN: Yup.
-Well, again, um, there is now.
-International champions that are becoming rhythm dancers, and you actually watch them and they are doing very good Americans bent knee technique.
+Martin: Yup.
+Well, again, there is now international champions that are becoming rhythm dancers, and you actually watch them and they are doing very good Americans bent knee technique.

-SAMANTHA: Absolutely.
-Absolutely.
-Um, so you moved to Phoenix.
-You are the owner now of one Fred franchise, which then becomes three,
+Samantha: Absolutely.
+So you moved to Phoenix.
+You become the owner of one Fred franchise, which then becomes three,

 So she was a really good friend.
 Mmm.
 I ran the training class and in my training class there were some crazy people that actually became pretty good, like JT Thomas, you know?
 And so it's very, very interesting too, to, okay, then I go, Oh, I know all of those people, when they first started, they, lots of the champions come from Arizona.

 Samantha: Yeah.
 I feel like, uh, if you ever want to very quickly meet people in the industry, you just need to go to a competition with MARTIN because having, having gone now to a couple, you walk in and it's like, okay, this is so and so.
 This is so and so.
 I trained so and so.
 I think I trained your mom.
 I remember you when you were two.
 Okay, this is so and so.
 Oh, I remember you.
 That's just like, okay.
 Apparently everyone in this industry knows who MARTIN is.